About the course

 are at the forefront of the big data debate and specialise in research in the areas of international management, data analytics, business ethics and corporate social responsibility.

-Essex Business School is ranked in the UK’s top 20 by the Chartered Association of Business Schools and in the top 25 in the UK for research excellence (REF 2014).
+Essex Business School is ranked in the top 25 in the UK for research excellence (REF 2014).
 We are signatories of the UN Principles of Responsible Management Education (PRME) and champion sustainable business in our teaching and research.
 Our international community of students, academics and entrepreneurs use creativity and innovation to make organisations better places to do business.

 This course is taught at Essex Business School at our Southend Campus, close to the principle port for London and Britain’s Greenest Port.